We may earn money or products from the companies mentioned in this post.

 My grandkids, especially my granddaughter Willow, loves Hawaiian rolls.
 I mean loves.
-Willow would literally through a fit if she couldn’t have her “roll.”
+Willow would literally throw a fit if she couldn’t have her “roll.”
 Serve these delicious pork sandwiches on Kings Hawaiian Rolls.
-This recipe is adapted from Kings Hawaiian Website from Richard “RJ” Jaramillo.
-Kings Hawaiian website has many delicious recipes like this recipe from “RJ”
+This recipe is adapted from Kings Hawaiian Website from Richard “RJ” Jaramillo and the website has many delicious recipes like this one to try.

 Pure Liquid Aloha